moderntribe/tribe-debugger-plugin/readme.txt

 == Changelog ==

+= 1.3 =

+* Add settings panel and options based configuration.
+* Log the specific url when http curl hook is logged.

 = 1.2 =

-* rename 'delta' to 'timedelta' and add 'memorydelta'
+* Rename 'delta' to 'timedelta' and add 'memorydelta'

 = 1.1 =